daniel-nil/simple_shell/README.md

 This is a simple shell project.
 It allows users to execute basic commands such as cd, ls, pwd, echo, and others.

-How to Use Simple Shell
+How to Use Simple Shell:

 To run this program, compile the code using gcc compiler below:

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh